trans-travel/trans-travel/us/nh.md

  * Trans people are allowed to use the facilities they are comfortable in, including bathrooms, showers, locker rooms, etc.  Legal documentation of your gender is not required for this protection.
-   However, if HB396 is signed, these protections would be eliminated and certain facilities would be restricted on the basis of transphobic definitions of sex.
+   However, if HB396's veto is overridden, these protections would be eliminated and certain facilities would be restricted on the basis of transphobic definitions of sex.